ClickCease

 How Much Do Small Businesses Spend on IT?

-• 3-6% of revenue for most industries
+• 3-6% of revenue for most industries, including professional services, retail, and general small businesses

-• 6-8% for technology-dependent businesses
+• 6-8% for technology-dependent businesses such as financial services, healthcare, and engineering firms

 Categories of IT Spending